Franklin Community High School

 Franklin Community High School is a community high school based in Franklin, Indiana.
 It is a part of Franklin Community Schools.

 It serves almost all of Franklin and a small section of Bargersville.

 About

 Franklin Community High School was established on February 8, 1871, in a building located at Water and Adams Streets.
 Its current facilities were built in 2007.
-The school has an enrollment of more than 1,600 students.
+As of the 2023–2024 school year, the school has an enrollment of 1,590 students.

 Athletics

 The school's athletic teams are named the Grizzly Cubs and the school's colors are blue and white.
-The school offers 11 boys sports:
+The school offers 12 boys sports: